shubham-saini18/DS-python-AU/Task-2.md

 ---

-## **Problem 19 – Word Location in a Sentence**
+## **Problem 19 – Word Location in a  String**
-Find the location of a word **without using index/find**.
+Find the location of a word in a given sentence **without using index/find**.

     Example:
     Sentence: We can learn data science through campusx mentorship program.
     Word: campusx
     Output: Location of the word is 7.